 What Are Specific Acts of Academic Misconduct?

-The following acts are considered acts of academic dishonesty:
+The following acts are considered acts of academic misconduct:

 - Cheating—intentionally using or attempting to use unauthorized materials, information, or study aids in any academic exercise.
 The term academic exercise includes all forms of work submitted for credit or hours.

 - Fabrication—intentional and unauthorized falsification or invention of any information or citation in an academic exercise; or of documentation meant to excuse or justify adjustments related to attendance or completion of work (exams, exercises, etc.)